ritza-co/fusionauth-quickstart-javascript-express-api-updated/README.md

 You can log into the [FusionAuth admin UI](http://localhost:9011/admin) and look around if you want, but with Docker/Kickstart you don't need to.

-### Spring API complete-application
+### complete-application

-The `complete-application` directory contains a minimal SpringBoot app configured to authenticate with locally running FusionAuth.
+The `complete-application` directory contains a minimal app configured to authenticate with locally running FusionAuth.

-Install the dependencies via the Maven wrapper and run the app server with:
+Install the dependencies and run the app with
 ```
 cd complete-application
-./mvnw package
-./mvnw spring-boot:run
+npm install
+npm run start
 ```
-Note: If you are on Windows swap `./mvnw` with `.\mvnw.cmd`

-SpringBoot is now serving two api endpoints
+The app is now serving two api endpoints
- - [http://localhost:8080/make-change](http://localhost:8080/make-change) - this endpoint calculates the change to make from a given total
+ - [http://localhost:3000/make-change](http://localhost:3000/make-change) - this endpoint calculates the change to make from a given total
- - [http://localhost:8080/panic](http://localhost:8080/panic) - this endpoint simulates notifying the police of an incident.
+ - [http://localhost:3000/panic](http://localhost:3000/panic) - this endpoint simulates notifying the police of an incident.

 You can login with a user preconfigured during Kickstart, `teller@example.com` with the password of `password` and `applicationId` by calling: